 Caregivers of young children

-Infant & Early Childhood Mental Health Family Leadership
+Certificate in Infant & Early Childhood Mental Health Family Leadership

 The Certificate in Infant & Early Childhood Mental Health Family Leadership prepares caregivers of young children as front-line peer support and community health workers.
 The coursework is designed to strengthen students’ understanding of early childhood mental health and family development through various methods of instruction from experienced instructors and national experts.